21st PMPC Star Awards for Television

 The 21st PMPC Star Awards for Television ceremony was held at the Henry Lee Irwin Theater in Ateneo de Manila University, Quezon City on November 18, 2007 and broadcast over RPN 9 on November 25, 2007.
-The ceremony was hosted by Boy Abunda, Pops Fernandez, Ara Mina at Lorna Tolentino.
+The ceremony was hosted by Boy Abunda, Pops Fernandez, Ara Mina and Lorna Tolentino and directed by Arlene Tolibas.

 Nominees and winners

 These are the nominations for the 21st Star Awards for Television.
 The winners are in bold.